 There are three subspecies of American black vulture, each with subtly different markings:

-- The North American black vulture, which inhabits a large area extending all the way from northern Mexico up to New Jersey.
+- The North American black vulture: inhabits a large area extending all the way from northern Mexico up to New Jersey.

-- The South American black vulture, which is the smallest of the three subspecies and is found in Central American and northern South America.
+- The South American black vulture: the smallest of the three subspecies and is found in Central American and northern South America.

-- The Andean black vulture, which is found, as its name suggests in the Andes mountain range.
+- The Andean black vulture: found, as its name suggests in the Andes mountain range.